Pier Park

 Historical Background

 This peaceful oasis has roots going back to 1921, when Portland officially named it after Sylvester Charles Pier (1853-1935), a former City Commissioner who oversaw parks.
+Worth noting: despite what the name might suggest, there is no pier here and no waterfront access - the park is named after a person, and the coincidence regularly throws newcomers off.
 Before becoming the green space we enjoy today, the land was part of James Loomis' donation claim.

 Recreational Attractions

 Skateboarding enthusiasts flock to the concrete skatepark, an 11,070 square foot playground first built by the Army Corps of Engineers in 2001 and later revamped by Dreamland Skateparks.
-What makes it special is the mix of street elements and transition features, including a rare full pipe that draws skaters from across the region.
+The sidewalk entry was designed by artist Adam Kuby, giving the approach a more considered aesthetic than your typical concrete slab.
+What makes the park special is the mix of street elements and transition features, including a rare full pipe that draws skaters from across the region.

 Family-Friendly Features